 There are Order/Customer Import Export plugins available for WooCommerce that lets you export or import individual orders or bulk orders.
 This will be useful if you’re using an external shipping system or other third party software.
 You can also set automatic export via FTP, HTTP POST, or email for any or all orders.

-You can use this guide to set up WooCommerce shipping in your WooCommerce store.
+We hope this guide would have helped you set up WooCommerce shipping on your WooCommerce based online store.
 The WooCommerce Shipping plugins mentioned in this guide help users to achieve their shipping goals and includes features that help make the whole shipping process a lot simpler.

 You can contact our customer support if you need any help or have any doubts about the plugin.
 The team will help you through and out so you don’t have to worry.